Climate Change and the Health Sector

 K. Srinath Reddy, a Padma Bhushan awardee, is the President of the Public Health Foundation of India (PHFI), and formerly headed the Department of Cardiology at the All India Institute of Medical Sciences (AIIMS), New Delhi.
 He holds advisory positions in numerous national and international bodies, including the position of former President of the World Heart Federation (2013-2015), and has been awarded several prestigious national and international doctorates and fellowships.
 His recent publications include Make Health in India: Reaching a Billion Plus (2019).

-Poornima Prabhakaran is Associate Professor and Head of Environmental Health; Deputy Director at the Centre for Environmental Health, Public Health Foundation of India; and Consultant at the Centre for Chronic Disease Control.
-She leads work engaging the Indian health sector on environmental issues, including a strong advocacy and movement towards climate-resilient and sustainable health care systems in India.
+Poornima Prabhakaran is Additional Professor and Head of Environmental Health; Deputy Director at the Centre for Environmental Health, Public Health Foundation of India; and Senior Research Scientist at the Centre for Chronic Disease Control.
+She leads work engaging the Indian health sector on environmental issues, including a strong advocacy movement towards climate-resilient and sustainable healthcare systems in India.
 She is a member of technical expert groups providing the health perspective to various national programs related to climate change, air pollution and urban resilience.

 "Climate change has exacerbated, and will continue to exacerbate, diseases and ill health amongst all the people of the world - but particularly the poor and the vulnerable.
 The healthcare profession stands at the frontline of this escalating health impact, and this book, Climate Change and the Health Sector: Healing the World, applies the understandings and learnings from the fight against climate change to an array of healthcare priorities.
 This book is a call to action for all healthcare professionals.
 It sensitizes them to the exacerbating impacts of climate change on people’s health, and initiates their thinking on actions that can incorporate responses to these impacts in their own repertoire of approaches and tools to enhance human health.
 I commend AHPI for this great initiative, and in particular, congratulate Dr. Alex Thomas, Dr. Srinath Reddy, Ms. Divya Alexander and Dr. Poornima Prabhakaran for bringing together this volume."